mcandre/buttery/README.md

 homer.buttery.gif
 ```

+## Common options

+`-trimStart`: drop frames from the start of the loop.
+Useful for cleaning up long animations.

+* `-trimEnd`: drop frames from the end of the loop.
+Useful for generating smoother loops.

-See `buttery -help` for more options.
+See `buttery -help` for more detail.

 🧈